 Avoid designs where your navigation appears at the bottom or the right side of the page.
 Users with smaller browsers cannot see where to click and will quickly find your competitors’ site easier to use.

 Never use white text.
-White text on a black ground is hard to read for longer periods, and if it’s white text on an image, search engines may interpret that as spam.
+White text on a black background is hard to read for longer periods, and if it’s white text on an image, search engines may interpret that as spam.
 It’s a good idea to just use a dark color text on a light background so that all users may read the text easily for an extended period of time.

 Consider launching a mobile version of your website for easy viewing from modern cell phones and other internet-connected devices.

-Is your website is search engine friendly?
+Is your website search engine friendly?

 Coding your website is often more important than you might think.
 The following items might not make sense to someone who doesn’t code websites, but feel free to copy and paste this list into an e-mail and ask your web design firm to comply.

 - Your website should be coded with CSS layouts, not tables